||"dawnbreak in the west"|

 Philostorgios was writing under Theodosius II in the fifth century AD, after the council of Nicaea and around the time of Ephesus (AD 431).
 This empire was Miaphysite.
 So our church-historian tells us little of, say, Armenian Christianity.
 Armenia has been famously Miaphysite; I understand that it still is.
 A hero of Philostorgios, one Eudoxius, was the son of a Christian martyr from an Armenian town; but to our historian, Eudoxius mattered only once he’d moved west.

 Philostorgios was well-informed enough and his book well-written enough that other scholars took him seriously.
-Photius, writing very much later, had access to sufficient text that he included a thorough epitome, albeit in the form of a refutation.
+Photius, writing very much later, had access to sufficient text (Nobbs 1991; backed up by Baldini, endorsed by Bryn Mawr Classical Review) that he included a thorough epitome, albeit in the form of a refutation.
 In the meantime Socrates, Sozumen, and Theodoret each drew from Philostorgios in their own way and for their own purposes.

 Lankina declares (a little superlatively) that Philostorgios’ survival constitutes a “miracle”.
 Maybe.